Zelle vs. Venmo

 Third, you have to give Venmo your banking info.
 Given how they've abused their users as noted above, I certainly would not recommend sharing sensitive banking info.

 Meanwhile, the US banking industry wasn't too thrilled that Venmo was eating their lunch.
 But the banks offered no practical alternative for casual payments.
-"Wiring" money is expensive, tedious, slow, and requires knowing the recipient's account info.
+"Wiring" money is expensive, complicated, slow, and requires knowing the recipient's account info.
 Using a credit/debit card required the recipient to have a "merchant account" established to accept those card payments.
 Regular people don't usually have merchant accounts so that doesn't work.
 There's also fees charged to the merchant that can be upward 3.5% to accept credit cards.
 Ouch.

 Venmo removed all that friction, making it free and easy to send and receive money, albeit with the privacy problems I discussed above.
 So the banking industry got cracking on their own solution and came up with Zelle.
 Today, Zelle, owned by a consortium of banks, moves more money than Venmo but lots of people still aren't aware of it.
 Or if they are, they may not understand some important differences, which I'm going to go into next.